 Without some advance warning, your vendors and suppliers might not be prepared to handle a surge in demand from your business.
 If they're unable to keep pace with your need for raw materials and related resources, you could see the consequences in delayed product delivery to customers and a lapse in quality control.
 Keeping an open line of communication with your suppliers can help to ease the transition in your business partnerships as your company grows.

 4. Customers start defecting

 Another unwelcome sign of overly hasty expansion can be a loss of customers.
-If orders go unfulfilled and quality suffers, your once-loyal customers won't hesitate to start exploring opportunities with competitors.
+If orders go unfulfilled and quality suffers, if wait times increase and there are more hassles, your once-loyal customers won't hesitate to start exploring opportunities with competitors.
 Be on the lookout for a spike in customer complaints — a sign that your business is not meeting customer needs as it once did.
 If needed, dedicate an employee to quality control to ensure that you're meeting the desired standards for your product.